SKKALLANAGOUDAR/CYLINDESIGNER/ED2.md

 # PROBLEM DEFINITION:
-To design an attractive, portable and automated pattern drawing machine which should draw maximum styles and patterns on cylindrical objects as possible with a considerable budget of ₹4000 and a weight of 4 to 5KG, The machine should work for atleast 2 hours a day by rotating the cylinder and it should draw shapes and patterns given by the designer.
-Machine should sense the presence of cylindrical object kept vertically and suitable marker which can be used.
-There should be indicators which should show the user if there are any errors in the machine or cylinder kept
+To design an attractive, portable and automated pattern drawing machine which should draw maximum styles and patterns on cylindrical objects as possible with a considerable budget of ₹4000 and a weight of 4 to 5 KG, The machine should work for atleast 2 hours a day by rotating the cylinder and it should draw shapes and patterns given by the designer.
 # USE CASE DIAGRAM:
 ![](https://user-images.githubusercontent.com/42512399/49445136-2a180480-f7f7-11e8-8451-339894ab034a.JPG)
 ## Functional Structure (detailed system sub functions for each Usecase):